 The more tournaments you attend, the more you’ll start noticing the same faces in the stands and on the court.
 Squash is a small world, and the world of college squash is no different.
 Though there’s no set size for a college team roster, varsity college squash teams are quite small—often only 10 to 20 players.
 This means that coaches will be looking to recruit only a small handful of players—usually less than five, and often only one or two.

 Looking down the list of schools with varsity teams below, you’ll see primarily Ivy League universities and small Division III schools.
-It’s important to note that none of these schools (Ivy League or DIII) award athletic scholarships, and squash recruits will have to be admitted via either the Early Decision or Regular Decision process.
+It’s important to note that no Ivy League or DIII schools award athletic scholarships, so there are very few squash scholarships available.
+In addition, squash recruits will have to be admitted via either the Early Decision or Regular Decision process.
 So aspiring squash players must balance the intense preparation and tournament travel necessary for maintaining a high national ranking on one hand, and the academic work necessary for maintaining a high GPA and strong test scores on the other.
 The old rumor that the squash team is a “back door” into a top school normally doesn’t hold up—aspiring recruits still must meet the general academic standards of the school to which they’re applying.

 All of this means that being recruited to play college squash will require a great deal of dedication and preparation—both athletic and academic.
 But if you aren’t gunning for the top of the US Squash rankings list for your age group, fear not!
-Keep an eye out for an upcoming post discussing other ways of pursuing your interest in squash beyond high school.
+Many universities offer that will enable you to pursue your interest in squash beyond high school.

 Varsity Squash Teams*